-"material" reality, the steward reenters into relationship with his master's debtors, while he wastes his master's assets in order to rectify the "injustice of usury".
+However, the steward in the parable places himself among the villagers and their creditor, that is, their landlord.
+Because of colonial exploitation, typical peasants become gradually landless tenants and debtors.
+Poverty is not a virtue, but a concrete reality.
+In this concrete "material" reality, the steward reenters into relationship with his master's debtors, while he wastes his master's assets in order to rectify the "injustice of usury".

 If wealth is not shared with the needy, it not only perpetuates injustice and evil, but also inflicts evil on others.
-The steward represents a complicated position in terms of production and distribution as formally based on utility and scarcity.
-In a very real way, the steward participates in the economic problems of first-century Palestine.
-In Luke's Gospel, however, the natural and material relationship the steward represents points further to the Jubilee tradition of debt cancellation and slave release (cf. Lev.
-25).
-According to Luke, this relates to the transition into the "eternal homes" (16:9).
+The steward represents a complicated position in terms of production and distribution, as formally based on utility and scarcity.
+In a very real way, the steward participates in the economic problems of the first-century Roman Palestine.
+In Luke's Gospel, however, the natural and material relationship the steward represents turns to the tradition of debt cancellation and slave release (cf. Lev 25, Isaiah 61:1; Luke 4:16).

-In a sense, the steward of the parable serves as a model of a person refining his own opportunities.
-The imperial slave oikonomos as the chief household slave enjoys a position of authority over other slaves and has responsibility for his master's possessions, yet he remains a slave.
-If he failed to discharge his duties prudently, he might be beaten, even killed.
-The ambiguity of the steward's position in the ancient economy and the shrewdness he exhibits in Luke's narrative may emerge into a broader picture of success and deprivation in the empire.
-The steward uses his own freedom to survive rather than succumb to impending afflictions and devastation.
+In a sense, the steward of the parable is the person who refines his way to the "eternal homes" (16:9).
+The imperial slave oikonomos as the chief household slave takes a position of control over his master's property, yet he remains a slave.
+If he fails to carry out his duties carefully, he might be beaten or even killed.
+The ambiguity the steward represents and the shrewdness he exhibits may emerge into the theme of life and death in Luke's narrative.
+The steward develops his own agency to survive together, rather than succumb solely to the immediate afflictions and devastation.
 It should be striking that Luke's Jesus compares the oikonomia of God with such a character, being able to satisfy the ends he has reason to value.

 The steward does raise his life to the end of the household management that creates through the narrative the discussions of the instrumental role of human beings in bringing about social, economic changes.
 To this degree, the steward's freedom-based capability offers invaluable insights for the consideration of the household management.
-The Lukan vision and dream which is attributed to the people of God are ascribed to colonial subjects, who had formerly been reduced to monetary or quantitative measurements of Mammon (Luke 16:11).
-In order to be a living hope for all and for a just society, Luke's household narrative warns against Mammon which takes a place of a "god."
+The Lukan vision and dream which is attributed to the people of God are now charged to colonial subject.
+Luke's household narrative contests the power and authority of the "mammon" (Luke 16:11) and puts forth a living hope for all and for a just society.

-Conclusion
+V. Conclusion